Updated: October 2022

 - Risk

 A decision will be made on whether to refer you to the community mental health team (CMHT).
-If your symptoms persist for more than four weeks, you should be directed to the CMHT, which is part of the NHS.
+If your symptoms persist for more than four weeks, you should be directed to the CMHT, part of the NHS.

 10. How do I make a PTSD claim against my employer?